3dbeb41841bfbfcc24d55143816cf7f1/mean-stack-intro/readme.md

   - Server (NodeJS)
   - Database (MongoDB uses BSON = Binary JSON)
 * Better Support for Client-side Rendering
-  - The Rails Asset Pipeline gets in the way
+  - The Rails Asset Pipeline gets in the way ([More on The Asset Pipline](https://launchschool.com/blog/rails-asset-pipeline-best-practices))
   - Rails MVC seems like overkill: default is that every RESTful endpoint has a View
 * Improved performance and scalability due to *fast* asynchronous I/O
 * MongoDB is easier to use than RDBMS